roman-milk/roman-milk.github.io/andi.md

  We cuddled for a while and then I moved down and took his limp cock into my mouth and went to work on it.
 In five minutes I had him ready and I moved over him and took him into me.

  We made love four times that night and I got off each time.
 That was something that had never happened to me before.
 I'd had plenty of orgasms with Joe and the group, but I'd never had an orgasm each and every time we fucked.
-Report_Story #2